linyuunc/group-tasks/README.md

 **The ArgueGraph Script**
 It is based on a simple multiple-choice questionnaire produced by the teacher.
 It integrates face-to-face and online activities.
+"where a teacher designs a multiple choice question, with each student selecting an answer.
+The spread of answers is displayed for all to see and the teacher uses the range of answers to guide a classroom discussion" (From CHLS Chapter 25 Mobile Learning).

 **The UniverSante Script**
 It was used in medical education, more precisely in teaching community health.
 It integrates face-to-face and online activities.